The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Prof inite dimensional manifolds

 and give $\IT^{k,0}M$ the coarsest topology such that all the canonical maps

 are continuous.
 By construction, $\IT^{k,0}M$ together with the maps $\IT^{k,0}\mu_i$ has to be a projective limit of the projective system $\big( \IT^{k,0}M_i,\IT^{k,0}\mu_{ij} \big)$.
-The sheaf of smooth functions $\calC^\infty_{\IT^{k,0}M}$ is uniquely determined by requiring axiom \ref{Ite:StrucSheaf} to hold true.
-One thus obtains a profinite dimensional manifold which depends only on the equivalence class of the smooth projective representation and which will be denoted by $ \IT^{k,0}M$ in the following.
-Moreover, $\IT^{k,0}$ even becomes a functor on the category of profinite dimensional manifolds.
-If $(N,\calC^\infty_{N})$ is another profinite dimensional manifold and $f:M\to N$ a smooth map, then one naturally obtains the smooth map
+The sheaf of smooth functions $\calC^\infty_{\IT^{k,0}M}$ is uniquely determined by requiring axiom~\ref{Ite:StrucSheaf} to hold true.
+One thus obtains a prof\/inite dimensional manifold which depends only on the equivalence class of the smooth projective representation and which will be denoted by $ \IT^{k,0}M$ in the following.
+Moreover, $\IT^{k,0}$ even becomes a functor on the category of prof\/inite dimensional manifolds.
+If $(N,\calC^\infty_{N})$ is another prof\/inite dimensional manifold and $f\colon M\to N$ a smooth map, then one naturally obtains the smooth map